stennety/mywebsite/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 math: true
 ---

-This post derives the method of nonlinear least squares fitting with a Bayesian perspective from the ground up.
-We'll learn where the method comes from and dive deep into the interpretation of the weights, the statistical analysis of the best fit parameters, and confidence intervals of the best-fit itself.
-None of the information is new, when you know how to find it.
-I've just made it my mission to gather it comprehensively in one place, because it's easy to make subtle mistakes when just using formulas off the internet and we don't know what they mean.
+This post was triggered by a little piece of unclarity I had concerning a certain formula in least squares fitting.
+So what I decided to do, was to derive said formula by deriving the whole nonlinear least squares fitting formalism from a Bayesian perspective.
+What I thought would be a smooth flight from A to B turned into a spectacular failure.
+By now, I have retrieved the flight recorder and organized the debris into an article of sorts.
+I believe there is a lot of useful stuff in here even though I ultimately did not achieve what I set out to do.

 # 1. Nonlinear Least Squares Fitting